apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/upload_or_generate_user_key.png" alt="Upload or generate user key" width="100%">
 </p>

-Please note that you need to have a key pair combination (public and private key) to work with DLab.
+Please note, that you need to have a key pair combination (public and private key) to work with DLab.
 To figure out how to create public and private key, please click on “Where can I get public key?” on “Projects” page.
 DLab build-in wiki page guides Windows, MasOS and Linux on how to generate SSH key pairs quickly.

 Creation of Project starts after hitting "Create" button.
 This process is a one-time operation for each Data Scientist and it might take up-to 10 minutes for DLab to setup initial infrastructure for you.
-During this process project has status "Creating".
+During this process project is in status "Creating".

-'Use shared image' enabled means, that image of particular notebook is created during the first notebook creation for the whole DLab.
-This image is used for the next creation within DLab.
-'Use share image' disabled means, that image of particular notebook is created during the first notebook creation for the current project.
-This image is used for the next creation within particular project.
+'Use shared image' enabled means, that an image of particular notebook type is created while first notebook of same type is created in DLab.
+This image will be availble for all DLab users.
+This image is used for provisioning of further notebooks of same type within DLab.
+'Use share image' disabled means, that image of particular notebook type is created while first notebook of same type is created in DLab.
+This AMI is available for all users withing same project.

 As soon as Project is created, Data Scientist can create  notebook server on “List of Resources” page.
 The message “To start working, please create new environment” is appeared on “List of Resources” page: